 6. New Zealand

-New Zealand has always been a popular choice for those looking for stunning landscapes and a relatively stress-free visa system.
+New Zealand has always been a popular choice for those looking to study among stunning landscapes, and a relatively stress-free visa system makes New Zealand one of the easiest countries to get a work visa.
 Its post-study work visa is for those who have completed a relevant degree in the country, and is granted for a period of up to three years—perfect for searching for that first job after your MBA or business master’s.

 Are you a budding entrepreneur?
 Then the Entrepreneurship Work Visa offers you the chance to build your business in the country for a period of up to three years.
-You must have a detailed business plan, NZ$100k to invest (US$65k), and be able to meet a minimum of 120 points on their visa points scale.
+You must have a detailed business plan, NZ$500k to invest (US$345k), and be able to meet a minimum of 120 points on the visa scale.